-Based on the applicant's review of Council records, the piece of land to which this application relates is not a HAIL site, and therefore the NES-CS does not apply.
+Based on review of Council records, the piece of land to which this application relates is not a HAIL site, and therefore the NES-CS does not apply.

 3.4 Activity Status Summary

 Overall, the proposal requires consent as a restricted discretionary activity.